 Other than ensuring a good mic placement,

-Overcovers are effective for most lav placement, you can use overcovers which are small microphone covers designed to mount over lav mics to prevent it from rubbing against clothing or skin.
+Overcovers are effective for most lav placement, you can use overcovers which are small microphone covers designed to mount over lav mics to prevent them from rubbing against clothing or skin.
 Overcovers have foam pads or fur-covered disks that you can simply stick on the mics.

 4) What is the downside of using a lavalier mic?